vxern/romanian/Poems/Mihai Eminescu/Amorul unei marmure/english.md

 To destroy a world that tears in silence,\
 My shattered soul.

-A desert's lion bellows his rage, running,\
+A lion bellows his rage to the desert, running,\
 An ocean inebriates itself on the winds' game,\
 And the clouds tell their bellowing pain in thunder,\
 The thoughts of fire.